pedroalbanese/edgetk/README.md

   -modulus string
         Makwa modulus.
 (Makwa hash Public Parameter) -msgs value
-        Messages to be verified (can be passed multiple times) -nopad
+        Messages to be verified. (can be passed multiple times) -nopad
         No padding. (for Base64 and Base32 encoding) -params string